kelihlodversson/kelihlodversson.github.io/_posts/2017-8-9-old-asic.md

 How is that GAMECART signal created?
 I traced it back to the section in the image at the top of this article on page 10 of the schematics.
-The signal comes from a flip flop, that is set by writing to bit 8 on 0xF90000.
+The signal comes from a flip flop, that is set by writing to bit 8 on 0xFF9000.

-I don't own an STE, but it would be interesting to see if someone could do a quick test to see what happens by writing 256 to address 0xF90000.
+I don't own an STE, but it would be interesting to see if someone could do a quick test to see what happens by writing byte 1 to address 0xFF9000.
 Does it relocate any connected cartridge to 0xD80000?

 ## Final thoughts